Christmas Dinner Shopping List

 Skim most of the fat from the turkey roasting tray before pouring in your pre-prepared gravy.
 Mix with the turkey juices and season to taste.
 Put the gravy on a high heat on the hob until it boils, and then simmer gently on a low heat until you’re ready to serve.

-Turn the potatoes over & place the parsnips on a tray underneath the potatoes to roast.
+Turn the potatoes over and place the parsnips on a tray underneath the potatoes to roast.
 Now is the time to put your pre-prepared stuffing in the oven.

 30 Minutes to Go